unicoq/unicoq/README.md

 Installation
 ============

+The plugin works currently with Coq v8.5.
 Through OPAM, this plugin is available in Coq's repo-unstable:
 ```
  # opam install coq:unicoq
 ```